Table of Contents

 Symptoms and Signs

-Most women have a planned cesarean delivery at term because of a previous uterine surgery, twin gestation, placenta previa, or abnormal presentation of the fetus.
+Most women have a planned cesarean delivery at term because of previous uterine surgery, twin gestation, placenta previa, or abnormal presentation of the fetus.
 They have no symptoms and are not in labor at the time of their cesarean section.

 A small percentage of women have their cesarean section because of fetal distress.
 In one article, it was estimated that only 3 % of attempted vaginal deliveries go on to cesarean section secondary to fetal distress.
 Slightly more have cesarean sections because of failure to progress in labor.